nickpopo/tron_blockchain/README.md

 # How to deploy the solution

-1. rename `.env_example` to `.env` and make changes to suit your settings
+1. in the root project directory run command `cp ./src/.env_example ./src/.env`
-2. in console run command `docker-compose build -up`
+2. Open .env and make changes to suit your settings
-3. to finish run command `docker-compose down`
+3. in the console run command `docker-compose build -up`
 4. to see api open `http://127.0.0.1:5000/api/openapi`
-5. make request like:
+5. make request using console with curl or Postman (unfortunately swagger does not support body with GET requests)):

         curl --location --request GET 'http://127.0.0.1:5000/v1/balances/' \
         --header 'Content-Type: application/json' \